-- poor coordination, mental retardation, psychiatric disorders
+- psychiatric disorders

 - difficulty moving limbs

-- enlarged spleen and/or liver
+- an enlarged spleen or liver

 - difficulty learning

-- decline of intellect (dementia)
+- a decline in intellect

-- difficulty speaking
+- difficulty speaking and swallowing

-- loss of muscular functioning
+- a loss of muscular functioning

-- loss of vision or hearing
+- a loss of vision or hearing

 - brain damage